This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 There is no one-size-fits-all approach when it comes to sleep training.
 We all have unique personalities, including our babies!
 Some babies (or parents) respond well to a certain sleep training methods, some to others.

 What’s important to understand is also that sleep training needs to be a holistic method.
-You need to consider multiple things, not just the nighttime routing.
-For example, you also need to look at your child’s age, day naps, how much your baby is feeding during the day, whether your baby is going through some significant developmental changes, the child temperament, etc.
+You need to consider multiple things, not just the nighttime routine.
+For example, you also need to look at your child’s age, day naps, how much your baby is feeding during the day, whether your baby is going through some significant developmental changes, the child temperament, whether they are dressed appropriately and they are not too hot or too cold, etc.

 For these reasons, I really recommend getting some guidance from a good sleep consultant.
 Trying different methods by yourself and confusing your child with a whole lot of different approaches can be exhausting and lead to even worse sleep!
 We did this with our first baby: done that and never doing it again!